Om (2003 film): Plot

 Katkar arranges for Darren, Celina's secret paramour, to go to Om's house and act as if his younger sister was a prostitute and Darren was frequenting the house for this purpose.
 Om's sister is taken to jail and killed but Katkar disguises it as a suicide.
 Om gets to know of their plan to ruin his family's name (but not his sister's murder) and confronts Dhariwal, Darren and Katkar.
 Because he attacks Katkar, the inspector is able to exile Om for 2 years from Mumbai as a dangerous criminal.

 When Sandali is returned to her father after Om rescues her, he is furious to find out that Om and she have consummated their marriage by exchanging vows.
 He quickly ignores this and wants her to marry Darren.
 However, before this can happen Celina divulges that Darren is her secret lover and she was simply using Dhariwal for his money.
 Dhariwal is incensed and shot to death by Celina with no remorse.
 Darren then disposes of Celina and prepares to marry Sandali so he can control all her wealth.

 Om breaks out of jail where, after a thorough investigation, Inspector Nasir Pathan has just realised the truth about the conspiracy against him.
 Om also finds out that Katkar had killed his sister and confronts him.
 After a furious struggle, Om kills him.
 He then sets off to rescue Sandali from Darren, with Inspector Pathan in hot pursuit as well.
 Darren and Om have a long and intense fight but Om perseveres.
 He and Sandali then set off to marry, with Inspector Pathan watching and knowing that Om has been vindicated.

 Music

+Reception

+Priya Ganapati of Rediff.com wrote, "Newcomer Attin Bhalla doesn't make an impact either.
+Though the film has been designed to showcase his talent, Bhalla barely passes muster in the action sequences and needs to work really hard on the emotional scenes."